Honorius: Early reign

+A coin of Honorius with his portrait on the obverse.

 At first Honorius based his capital in Milan, but when the Visigoths under King Alaric I entered Italy in 401 he moved his capital to the coastal city of Ravenna, which was protected by a ring of marshes and strong fortifications.
 While the new capital was easier to defend, it was poorly situated to allow Roman forces to protect Central Italy from the increasingly regular threat of barbarian incursions.
 It is significant that the Emperor's residence remained in Ravenna until the overthrow of Romulus Augustulus in 476.
 The greater ease with which Ravenna could be defended was probably the reason why Ravenna was chosen not only as the capital of the Ostrogothic Kingdom in Italy, but also for the seat of the Byzantine exarchs as well.

-Stilicho and the defense of Italy
+Stilicho and the defence of Italy

 Honorius's reign experienced continued barbarian incursions into Gaul, Italy and Hispania.
 At the same time, a host of usurpers rose up.